wasim-chadhar/wasim-chadhar/README.md

 - 👯 I’m looking to collaborate with other content creators and developers.
 - 📢 Passionate to learn Technology in challenging environment.
 - 🥅 2022-23 Goals: Contribute more to Open Source projects and Execute my Innovative ideas.
-- 💎 If you are a Tech boy/girl let's get connected.
+- 💎 If you are a Tech enthusiastic let's get connected.

 <h2>Tech Stack</h2>